thebowenfeng/MuseGenWebsite/README.md

 # MuseGenWebsite

 Interactive website for [MuseGen](https://github.com/thebowenfeng/MuseGen), which is an AI that can generate music.
+[Live website](http://3.138.86.8:8080/) can be found here.

 Demo: